nathom/filetype.nvim/README.md

   ```
 </details>

-\* The time it takes to source the file goes from 9.1 ms to (0.022 + 0.03) ms, which is a 175x speedup.
+\* The time my machine takes to source the file goes from 9.1 ms to (0.022 + 0.03) ms, which is a 175x speedup.